ROCm/ROCmValidationSuite/doc/ugsrc/ug1main.md

 Please download `rocm-validation-suite-$(RVSVER).deb` or `.rpt` file from AMD site.
 Install package using your favorite package manager.

-RVS components will be installed in `/opt/rocm/rvs`.
+RVS components is installed in `/opt/rocm/rvs`.
 Package contains:
 - executable modules
 - user guide (located in in _install-base_/userguide/html)
 - man page (located in _install-base_/man)